sOmniAbulisT/CMDS/02_statisticalComputing/randomNumberGenerator/README.md

-# Statistical Computing: Universal Random Variable Generator
+# Universal Random Variable Generator

 ## Overview
 This repository contains a foundational statistical computing project focused on **Stochastic Simulation and Sampling Methods**.
 It features a custom-built, universal R function (`GenerateRV`) that generates random variables from scratch without relying on high-level, built-in distribution functions.